-Every five years, review the existing Alcoholic Beverage Sales Commercial Activities Ordinance to ensure Impacted Communities are not experiencing disproportionate concentrations of or impacts from new bars and liquor stores.
+Every five years beginning in 20##, review the existing Alcoholic Beverage Sales Commercial Activities Ordinance to ensure it protects Impacted Communities are not from experiencing disproportionate concentrations of orand impacts from, new bars and liquor stores.
 To support implementation of this ordinance, set up and maintain a shared data system between the Health Services and Conservation and Development departments that identifies the location of current establishments, along with information about public safety and health.

-Goal SC-4

 Access to safe and sanitary homes in Impacted Communities.

-Policies

 SC-P4 1

-Ensure that future improvements in Impacted Communities will not produce a net loss of affordable housing or the displacement of residents, while seeking to increase the amount of affordable housing in the community.
-SC-P4.2
+Ensure that future improvements in Impacted Communities will not produce a net loss of affordable housing or the result in displacement of residents, while seeking to increase the amount of affordable housing in the community.

+SC-P4 2

-Coordinate with the Housing Authority of Contra Costa County, affordable housing developers, and other organizations to transition vacant, unentitled land in Impacted Communities into affordable and transitional housing, which could include many types of innovative housing products.
+Coordinate with residents of Impacted Communities, community land trusts, the Housing Authority of Contra Costa County, affordable housing developers, and other organizations to transition vacant, unentitled land in Impacted Communities into affordable and transitional housing and shared equity models, which could include many types of innovative housing products.
 This should include homeownership opportunities to help residents build intergenerational wealth.
-SC-P4.3

-Ensure rental housing is fit for human occupancy through ongoing and effective Code Enforcement, with priority given to rental properties in Impacted Communities.
+Ensure rental housing is fit for human occupancy through ongoing and effective rental inspection and Code Enforcement services, with priority given to rental properties in Impacted Communities.

-Actions

-SC-A4.1